defiweb/go-anymapper/README.md

 Tags can be defined for both source and target structures.
 In this case, the names used in the tags must be the same for both structures.

+If destination structure has fields that are not present in the source structure, the mapper will set zero values for those fields.

 ### Strict types

-It is possible to enforce strict type checking by setting `Mapper.StrictTypes` to `true`.
-If enabled, the source and destination types must be exactly the same for the mapping to be possible.
-Although, mapping between different data structures, like `struct` ⇔ `struct`, `struct` ⇔ `map` and `map` ⇔ `map` is always possible.
-If the destination type is an empty interface, the source value will be assigned to it regardless of the value of `Mapper.StrictTypes`.
+If Mapper.StrictTypes is set to true, strict type checking will be enforced for the mapping process.
+This means that the source and destination types must be exactly the same for the mapping to be successful.
+However, mapping between different data structures, such as `struct` ⇔ `struct`, `struct` ⇔ `map` and `map` ⇔ `map` is always allowed.
+If the destination type is an empty interface, the source value will be assigned to it regardless of the strict type check setting.

-The strict type check also applies to custom types, for example, `type MyInt int` will not be treated as `int` anymore.
+Additionally, the strict type check applies to custom types as well.
+For example, a custom type `type MyInt int` will not be treated as `int` anymore.

 ### `MapTo` and `MapFrom` interfaces: